whalemare/mira/help.md

 Usage: mira [-h]
   -h, --help                  Show help message for mira
 Commands:
+  auth      Authorize, before using MIRA project   Manage your projects: show all, filterRest issue     Manage your issues: see assigned issues, see your issues,
+              filterRest.
-  auth     Authorize, before using MIRA project  Manage your projects: show all, filterRest issue    Manage your issues: see assigned issues, see your issues, filterRest. commit   Commit your time: to issues, with favorite lists absent   Notify all about your absent today start    Start your issues with this command.
+  commit    Commit your time: to issues, with favorite lists absent    Notify all about your absent today start     Start your issues with this command.
 Automatically change status of
               issue, create branch and etc.
+  favorite  Add issues to favorite list
 ```

 List of commands